 Please welcome guest author Garrett McCord as he shares a lip-smacking recipe for mushroom stir-fry he recreated from one he enjoyed in China. ~Elise

-During a recent trip through China I ate a lot of life changing food.
-Sichuan stir-fried duck tongues, homemade noodles in beef sauce, spicy lotus root with ginger, Sandouping-style boiled peanuts, curried yak with butter, deep fried river shrimp with garlic… Oh!
-The list goes on!
-You can believe that I was taking plenty of notes so that I could recreate these dishes back in the States.
+During a recent trip through China I ate a lot of life changing food—homemade noodles in beef sauce, spicy lotus root with ginger, Sandouping-style boiled peanuts, deep fried river shrimp with garlic, and the list goes on.
+Whenever I happened upon a dish I particularly liked, I took plenty of notes so that I could recreate it back home.

 While in Beijing and Xi’an I noticed that much of the food there was sweeter than the rest of China.
 One particular dish we had quite a few times was a simple mushroom stir-fry.
 It was spicy, but not too much.
-Just enough to make the tongue tingle a bit.
-It was also quite sweet, but not sickeningly so.
-When I asked one of the cooks what made it sweet he pulled down a jar of practically-black honey whose musky fragrance, even with the lid firmly closed, dominated a kitchen packed with garlic and scallions.
-I was smitten.
+Just enough to make the tongue tingle.
+It was also sweet, but not cloying.

 Any clear honey will do, the darker the better.